MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-system-requirements.md

 > [!NOTE]
 > Installation of the web console requires that **ISAPI and CGI Restrictions** in IIS are enabled for ASP.NET 4.
 To enable this, select the web server in **IIS Manager**, and then double-click **ISAPI and CGI Restrictions**.
 Select **ASP.NET v4.0.30319**, and then click **Allow**.

-> [!WARNING]
-> You must install IIS before installing .NET Framework 4.
-If you installed IIS after installing .NET Framework 4, you must register ASP.NET 4.0 with IIS.
-Open a Command prompt window by using the Run As Administrator option, and then run the following command:
-**%WINDIR%\Microsoft.NET\Framework64\v4.0.30319\aspnet_regiis.exe -r**

 ### Operations Manager reporting server